MobolaFalomo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (6) write a script that adds execute permission to the owner of the file hello (7) write a script that adds execute permission to the owner and the group owner and read permission to other users, to the file hello
-(8) write a script that adds execution permission to the owner, the group owner and the other users for the file hello
+(8) write a script that adds execution permission to the owner, the group owner and the other users for the file hello (9) write a script gives no permission to the owner, no permission to the group and all permission to other users to the file hello